lindapu-1/Image-to-gif/README.md

 for STAT4766 project**

 I mainly implement the video generation code on **my_program.ipynb**.
-Please refer to the notebook and run the cell one by one.
-Note that you need to select t2v as the kernal in jupyter notebook.
+Please refer to the notebook and run the cell for video generation.
+Before running the cell, please make sure the environment is set up correctly.